ZiadTaha62/js-yaml-extended/README.md

 Function to load YAML string into js value. works sync so all file system reads are sync, also all tag's construct functions executions will be treated as sync functions and not awaited.
 If you are using imports or async tag construct functions use loadAsync instead.

-- `str` — YAML string or URL / filesystem path for the YAML file.
-The loader uses a regex to detect path-like strings; when a path is used it will be resolved using `opts.basePath` and it will overwite `opts.filename` value.
+- `str` — YAML string or filesystem path for the YAML file.
+The loader uses a regex to detect path-like strings; when a path is used it will be resolved using `opts.basePath` and it will overwite `opts.filepath` value.

 - `opts` — see [LoadOptions](#loadoptions).